-The purpose of this paper is to analyze key accounting issues from recognizing revenue with noncash consideration under Accounting Standards Codification (ASC) 606 Revenue from Contracts with Customers.
+The purpose of this article is to analyze key accounting issues from recognizing revenue with noncash consideration under Accounting Standards Codification (ASC) 606.
 First, the paper will discuss the accounting treatment of revenue with noncash consideration.
 Then it will analyze the key implementation issues from the new standard.
-Finally it will highlight key differences from the previous revenue recognition standard, ASC 605, to assist with the transition to the new standard.
+Finally, it will highlight key differences from the previous revenue recognition standard, ASC 605, to assist with the transition to the new standard.

 A company recognizing revenue that includes noncash consideration initially follows the first two steps of the five-step method just as it would with cash consideration; the company identifies the contract with the customer then identifies the performance obligations.
 The nature of consideration affects how a company approaches the third step – determining the transaction price.

 The transaction price is consideration a company expects to receive in exchange for goods or services.
 For noncash consideration, the transaction price is the fair value of consideration promised.
 In some cases the fair value of consideration requires judgment, such as the fair value of equipment or an intangible asset.
 If a company cannot reasonably determine the fair value, then the standalone selling price of the goods or services promised to the customer is the transaction price.